DANCING PANDAS

 Intercontinental Bora Bora Resort – 1 Incredible Week

 However with our travel hacking points and miles game we did not have to dream too long!
-Using the right credit cards, we were able to stay in these over the water bungalows for a tiny fraction of their price.
+Using the right credit cards, we were able to have a free Bora Bora Hotel stay in incredible Bora Bora overwater bungalows cheaply.
+It was actually for a tiny fraction of their real price.
 Read on to find out how we did this!

 Bora Bora as a Vacation Destination